(Position at 30 July 2021)

 Coast to Capital Local Enterprise Partnership (C2C LEP) identified Burgess Hill as a priority in its 2014 Strategic Economic Plan with the objective of generating economic growth through housing and employment.

-£17m was allocated by central government through the C2CLEP Local Growth Deal as a contribution to the A2300 corridor improvements scheme, conditional on delivering the business case and value for money.
+£17m has recently been approved by central government through the C2CLEP Local Growth Deal as a contribution to the A2300 corridor improvements scheme.
 WSCC is the scheme promoter and responsible for delivering the scheme.

 The proposed scheme, based on the outcomes of the options assessment process, traffic forecasting and economic assessment, is the upgrade of the existing single carriageway road to a dual carriageway between the A23 and the proposed Northern Arc roundabout.
 It will involve the construction of a two-lane new carriageway immediately north of the existing road which will become the new eastbound carriageway.
 In addition, other changes will also be introduced, which will involve: